Function for rendering sequence index plots with ggplot2

 Logical.
 Should medoids (and computation of

-when applicable) be based on squared dissimilarities? (default isFALSE
+sortvwhen applicable) be based on squared dissimilarities? (default isFALSE).squaredis ignored ifseqrfobjectis specified.- pow

 Dissimilarity power exponent (typically 1 or 2) for computation of pseudo R2 and F. When

-, pow is set as 1 whensquared = FALSE
+NULL, pow is set as 1 whensquared = FALSE, and as 2 otherwise.powis ignored ifseqrfobjectis specified.- seqrfobject

 object of class